NETponents/octoduino/README.md

 ## Building

-***As of version 0.1.4, the Arduino IDE cannot be used to build Octoduino***.
+***As of version 0.1.4, we do not reccommend building using the Arduino IDE (Wiring-based).
+See the Wiki for more information***.
 Instead, we have provided multiple build options.

 ### All platforms
 You will need to download [PlatformIO](http://github.com/platformio/platformio) for your platform.
 If you don't already have it, you will need Python to install PlatformIO.